Xt-Editor/Xt-Editor-Xt-Core/.github/ISSUE_TEMPLATE.md

 - Processor architecture
 - Steps to reproduce the problem
 - Steps you may have taken to debug the problem
-- Version of xtensis (if from Git, use the commit hash)
+- Version of t (if from Git, use the commit hash)